neutrixs/spotifinfo/src/script/privacy/privacy.md

 ## Cookies and Web Beacons
 ---

 Like any other website, spotifinfo.neutrix-web.xyz uses 'cookies'.
 Our service rely on cookies to function properly.
 For example, we use a cookie called 'uname' and another cookie called 'state' that makes it possible for you to use our service.
-Blocking these cookies will prevent our service to work properly
+Blocking these cookies will prevent our service from working properly

 ## Third Party Privacy Policies
 ---